Kernel Instrumental Variable Regression: Appendix

 \subsubsection{Results}

 ~ For each algorithm, design, and sample size, we implement 40 simulations and calculate MSE with respect to the true structural function $h$.
 Figures~\ref{demand} and~\ref{uni} visualize results.
 In the linear design, \verb|KernelIV| performs about as well as \verb|SieveIV| improved with Tikhonov regularization.
 Intuitively, in the linear design the true structural function $h$ is finite-dimensional, and the method that uses a finite dictionary of basis functions (\verb|SieveIV|) displays less variability across simulations when training sample sizes are small.
 Insofar as \verb|SieveIV| is a special case of \verb|KernelIV|, one could interpret this outcome as reflecting a more appropriate choice of kernel.
 In the sigmoid design, \verb|KernelIV| performs best across sample sizes.
-In the demand design, \verb|KernelIV| performs best for sample size $n+m=1000$ and rivals \verb|DeepIV| for sample size $n+m=5000$.
+In the demand design, \verb|SmoothIV| performs best for sample size $n+m=1000$.
+Among estimators that we are able to implement, \verb|KernelIV| performs best for sample sizes $n+m=5000$ and $n+m=10000$.

 Finally, we conduct a robustness study to evaluate the sensitivity of \verb|KernelIV| to hyperparameter tuning.
 We apply \verb|KernelIV| to the sigmoid design with $n+m=1000$, varying the lengthscale for Guassian kernel $k_{\mathcal{X}}$.
 For each lengthscale value in $\{0.2, 0.4, 0.6, 0.8, 1.0\}$, we implement 40 simulations and calculate MSE with respect to the true structural function $h$.
 For comparison, the median interpoint distance rule sets lengthscale to $0.3$.
 Figure~\ref{robust} visualizes results: alternative lengthscale values depreciate performance of \verb|KernelIV|, but \verb|KernelIV| still outperforms its competitors in Figure~\ref{sigmoid}.
 We recommend that practitioners use the median interpoint distance rule.